merzlab/cchemtools/README.md

 # cchemtools
-A collection of computational chemistry tools useful for routine molecular dynamics simulations using AMBER.
+A collection of computational chemistry tools useful for routine molecular dynamics simulations using AmberTools MD package.